mahirlabibdihan/Modern-iGraphics/README.md

 ## 👨‍💻 Description of `iMain.cpp`

-Users of `iGraphics` only have to edit, compile and run `iMain.cpp`.
+Users of `iGraphics` only have to edit, compile and run [iMain.cpp](https://github.com/mahirlabibdihan/Modern-iGraphics/blob/main/iMain.cpp).
 See the listing of `iMain.cpp` below:

 ```cpp
 #include "iGraphics.h"